C05-Chan/Lilly-recruitment-challenge/DOCUMENTATION.md

 ***Not every section in this document is required.
 This is just a template to help get you started.
 Feel free to add or remove sections as you feel necessary.***

 ## Approach
-First Steps
+### First Steps
 - Thought about the layout I wanted to use and how I would tackle each objective.
 - Looked for references to begin the HTML as I wanted to create a list in a sidebar and a container for the main outputs.
-    - Once I have created the sidebar I researched on how to do JavaScript and find a way to start a function when the link was clicked.
+- Once I created the sidebar, I researched how to do JavaScript and find a way to start a function when the link was clicked.

-Show All Medicine
+### Show All Medicine
-    - When I have figured out how to use eventListener and Document Object Model (DOM) with the help of references I moved onto coding a
+- When I figured out how to use `addEventListener` and Document Object Model (DOM) with the help of references, I moved onto coding an `addEventListener` for "Show All Medicine," which would call the `displayAllMedicines` function.
-    addEventListener for "Show All medicine" which would call 'displayAllMedicines' function
+- Used more ChatGPT and other references to help understand how to use the `fetch` command and coded the function.
-    - Used more chatGPT and other references to help understand how to use `fetch` command and coded the function.
+### Tables
-Tables
+- Saw the layout was a list, so I decided to make a function to display the output as a table (`createTable` function).
+I used references like W3Schools, GeeksforGeeks, and MDN Web Docs for table basics.
-    - Saw the layout was a list so I decided to to make a function to make the output display as a table (function 'createTable').
-I used a lot of
+- When I encountered errors, I asked ChatGPT to resolve and explain them.
-    W3 Schools, GeeksforGeeks and MDN Web Docs for table basic and tried to code it.
-When I did found some errors I asked chatGPT to resolve and explain.
+- Created a header row for the table, added cells for the header names, and assigned them to the row.
+Then looped through all the medicines to create rows and input cells for the name and price, using "N/A" for null or undefined values.
-    - I created a header row for the table and inputted cells for the header names and then assigned it to the row.
-Then looped round all the medicine to create a row and then created the cells to input the name and price.
-It checks that the price and name is not null or undefind, otherwise it will put N/A as the placeholder.
+### Search Medicine
-Search Medicine
+- Designed the form for "Search Medicine" with some help from W3Schools as I needed a refresher on creating input fields.
-    - Designed the form for 'Search Medicine' with some help from W3 schools as I needed a slight jog of memory from first year on how to create input fields.
+- Repeated the process of creating an `addEventListener` for "Search Medicine" and coded the `searchForMedicine` function using patterns from `displayAllMedicine` and insights from references.
-    - Repeated the process of creating an addEventListener for "Search Medicine" and then coded the 'searchForMedicine' function using pattern
+- Researched how to get the input from HTML and use it in my JavaScript.
-    recognition from the 'displayAllMedicine' and what I had understood from the references.
+### Clear Content
-    -  Although I had to research how to get the input from the HTML and use it in my JavaScript.
+- Realized I needed to clear the previous content, so I referred to webDocs and W3Schools to understand `display: none/block` and `innerHTML` values.
-Clear Content
+### Adding New Medicine
-    - Realised that I need to clear the previous content, so I refered to webDocs and W3 School do understand how the display none/block works as well as the inner.HTML values.
+- Created a form and `addEventListener`, then coded the function for adding new medicine.
-Adding New Medicine
+- Added validation to ensure:
-    - I did the same as before with creating a form addEventListener and coding the function
+  - Both fields are completed.
-    - The form, I had added validation to multiple things.
+  - The price field only accepts valid numbers.
-        - Both fields has to be completed
+  - Negative numbers are not allowed.
-        - The price fields is limited to numbers and price
+- Struggled with `fetch` differences and consulted references and ChatGPT for guidance.
-        - Negative numbers can not be inputted
+### Update and Delete Medicine
-    - Struggled with the `fetch` as it was not the same as before so I had to refer to the references and ChatGPT Update and Delete Medicine
+- Adapted the search bar from "Search Medicine" and created a new function, `searchForMedicineToUpdateOrDelete`, since the original function did not work due to asynchronous issues.
-    - Copied the same search bar from search query and tried to use the same function from before to check if the medicine was in the database.
+- Added validation to ensure actions apply only to medicines in the database.
-    However it didn't work so I created a new function called 'searchForMedicineToUpdateOrDelete', it basically does the same thing but checks if it would pop up  the 'updateFields' for the price or the 'DeleteMedicineButton' if the medicine is found -Validation is added to ensure that they are updating/ deleting a medicine that is actually in the database.
+- Created `addEventListener` and coded functions for both update and delete actions.
-    - Did the same by addEventListener and coding the functions for both CSS
+### CSS
-    - Completed all the functions and decided to make the sidebars, tables, input fields and the buttons look nicer and less cramped.
-So I looked at some references and used past knowledge and made it look nicer.
+- Improved the appearance of sidebars, tables, input fields, and buttons by consulting references and using past knowledge.

-References:
+### References:
-DevDocs – Quick reference for JavaScript and DOM manipulation.
+- DevDocs: Quick reference for JavaScript and DOM manipulation.
-MDN Web Docs – Deep dive into JavaScript methods like fetch and DOM elements.
+- MDN Web Docs: In-depth explanation of JavaScript methods like `fetch` and DOM elements.
-W3Schools – Useful for HTML forms, CSS styling, and beginner-friendly examples.
+- W3Schools: Useful for HTML forms, CSS styling, and beginner-friendly examples.
-GeeksforGeeks – Resource for building tables and understanding event handling.
+- GeeksforGeeks: Resource for building tables and understanding event handling.
-ChatGPT – Helped debug issues, clarify concepts, and provide code explanations.
+- ChatGPT: Helped debug issues, clarify concepts, and provide code explanations.

 ## Objectives - Innovative Solutions
-- The objectives were very broad, so I had a little trouble to understand what I really had to do.
+- The objectives were broad, and I initially struggled to understand them.
-- I struggled a lot at coding this as I didn't have much experience
+- I faced difficulties coding due to limited experience.
-- Had to code some validation multiple times
+- Validations had to be re-implemented multiple times.
-- Had  rewrite the update and functions multiple times
+- Rewrote the update functions multiple times for accuracy.

 ## Problems Faced
-Update and Delete Medicine Search - Copied the same search bar from search query and tried to use the same function from before to check if the medicine was in the database.
-However from the references I learnt that the functions are asynchronous so it means that it would always return false before the fetch completes so I created a new function called 'searchForMedicineToUpdateOrDelete'.
+- **Update and Delete Medicine Search**: Learned about asynchronous behavior through references.
+Created a new function (`searchForMedicineToUpdateOrDelete`) to handle these issues.

-Time Constraint  - Completing the challenge within 60 minutes was too difficult as I did not have enough experience and had some trouble with the code.
+- **Time Constraint**: Completing the challenge within 60 minutes was difficult due to limited experience and coding challenges.

 ## Evaluation
 As I read through the README, I realised that this task was probably going to take more than the 60 minutes I had.
 I decided to keep going anyway because I wanted to give it my best shot.
 In the end, I ran out of time, and the challenge felt really difficult, especially trying to complete it within such a tight limit.
 However, I don't like to leave task undone, so I tried to complete it.